markingo/buildr/README.md

 BuildR is an Android application that helps users create and manage PC configurations.

-## Latest Updates: Second Milestone Completed!
+## Latest Updates: Third Milestone Completed!

-The BuildR app has progressed significantly with the following new features and improvements:
+The BuildR app has completed its third milestone with the following new features and improvements:

+- **Enhanced Security**: Improved permission controls for configuration management
+- **Git Integration**: Added proper .gitignore settings for sensitive files
+- **Code Refactoring**: Fixed permission check in the deleteConfiguration method
+- **UI Improvements**: Further polished the user interface and navigation flows
+- **Documentation Updates**: Comprehensive README documentation for the project

+### Previous Milestone (Second):

 - **Component Selection**: Users can now browse and add CPUs, GPUs, and RAM to their configurations
 - **Real-time Price Calculation**: Total price updates automatically as components are added